-The Company will issue the Notes under an indenture dated as of February 5, 2001 between itself and U.S. Bank National Association, as trustee, or the "Trustee," and a supplemental indenture with respect to the Notes between itself and the Trustee, to be dated as of May , 2013, the indenture, together with the supplemental indenture for the Notes, being the "Indenture."
+The Company will issue the Notes under an indenture dated as of February 5, 2001 between itself and U.S. Bank National Association, as trustee, or the "Trustee," and a supplemental indenture with respect to the 2022 Notes, each between itself and the Trustee, each to be dated as of September , 2017, the indenture, together with the supplemental indentures for the Notes, being the "Indenture."
 The following is a summary of the material provisions of the Indenture and the Notes.
-It does not include all of the provisions of the Indenture and the Notes supplements the description in the accompanying prospectus of the general terms and provisions of our debt securities.
+It does not include all of the provisions of the Indenture and the Notes.
+The following description of the particular terms of the Indenture and the Notes supplements the description in the accompanying prospectus of the general terms and provisions of our debt securities.
 To the extent that the following description of the Notes is inconsistent with the general description in the accompanying prospectus, the following description replaces and supersedes the description in the accompanying prospectus.
 We urge you to read the Indenture because it defines your rights.
 The terms of the Notes include those stated in the Indenture and those made part of the Indenture by reference to the Trust Indenture Act of 1939, as amended, or the "TIA."
-The Trustee will make a copy of the Indenture and the Notes available to you upon request.
+The Trustee will make a copy of the Indenture and the Notes available to holders of the Notes upon request.
 You can find definitions of certain capitalized terms used in this description under "-Certain Definitions."
-For purposes of this section, references to the "Company," "we" or "our" include only iStar Financial Inc. and not its subsidiaries.
+For purposes of this section, references to the "Company," "we" or "our" include only iStar Inc. and not its subsidiaries.